vinifborgess/vinifborgess/README.md

 # Vinícius Borges presents...

 Oh, hello traveler!
-Welcome to the house of the source code, bugs and issues tracker, and management of contributions, ideas and future features of my main projects.
+Welcome to the house of the source code, bugs and issues tracker, management of contributions, ideas and future features of my main projects.

-Here, you gonna found AAA projects launchs, using the GitHub ecossystem to house code for these tools.
+Here, you gonna found End-to-end projects launchs, using the GitHub ecossystem to house code for these tools.

 ### Stack: